zhgzhg/TinyDI/README.md

 * Only dependency injection via constructor is supported
   * You may use Lombok to reduce the boilerplate code
 * Primitive types are always converted to their wrappers (for e.g. int -> Integer, long -> Long, etc...)
-* Nulls are not considered as valid dependency injection values
+* Nulls are not considered valid dependency injection values and will be ignored by the library
-* Android, and GraalVM native images require serialization of the component scanning to be saved at build time
+* Android and GraalVM native images require serialization of the component scanning to be saved at build time

 Further Reading
 ---------------